Topics in Manufacturing

 Simulation: How can the physical systems that represent manufacturing processes be simulated on the computer?
 Explore simulation software packages.

-Data Acquisition: use hardware dedicated to the acquisition of manufacturing data and then process this data.
-Can relate to quality or inventory functions of a company.
+Data Acquisition: use hardware dedicated to the acquisition of manufacturing data and then processes this data.
+Can relate to quality or inventory functions of a company

 VII.
 Methods of Instruction